lablup/backend.ai-docs-webui/docs/session_use/session_use.rst

    :align: center
    :alt: Backend.AI notebook on Jupyter menu

-In this window, you can enter and execute any code you want using the environment that session provides.
+In this window, you can enter and execute any code you want by using the environment that session provides.
 The code execution happens on one of the Backend.AI nodes where the compute session is actually created, and there is no need to configure a separate environment on the local machine.